nomath4u/radiusnetworks.github.io/museum_guide/help.md

 ## Museum Guide Codes

 In order to use the Museum Guide, you need to obtain a six-digit code from the site offering the tour.
 If you don't have a code, but just want to see how it looks, you can see the example by entering 00000003.
-When viewing the example you won't be able to find the targets unless you are visiting the virtual Fietze House Museum.
+This will show you the sample Fietze House Museum.
+When viewing the example you will only be able to use the automatic mode to find the museum items if you set up your own iBeacons.
+The sample museum uses iBeacons with UUID: 2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6, Major: 1, Minor 1-7 for the seven items in the museum.

 ## How can I make a museum guide for my gallery?